-The role of the internal quality assurer (IQA) is to make an informed judgement regarding the practice of and decisions made by the assessment team to maintain standards.
-They are a vital link between the assessors and the external quality assurer (EQA).
-For further information on the role of the IQA and the EQA go to the website: www.ymcaawards.co.uk/centres/centre-guidance.
+The role of the IQA is to make an informed judgement regarding the practice of and decisions made by the assessment team to maintain standards.
+They're a vital link between the IQA and the EQA.
+For further information on the role of the IQA and the EQA go to the website:

-Qualification content
+www.ymcaawards.co.uk/centres/centre-guidance.

-Unit specifications and recommended assessment methods
+Qualification content Unit specifications and recommended assessment methods: